 9. Get a selfie under the blue eyes tree

 Best and most recognizable souvenir from Turkey is a blue eye, which will protect you against bad luck and thoughts.
 That is why you can find them everywhere – in people’s home, jewelry, cars, buses… You can find a really nice tree in Cappadocia, where you can take a selfie with the numerous blue eyes or you can also hang one up.
+Ever since I saw photos of the tree online, I knew I need to find it – and so did others.
+It looks like taking a photo underneath is one of the most popular things to do in Cappadocia.

 The blue eyes tree can be find at the view point looking towards the Uçhisar and the Pigeon Valley.
 (38.61995 / 034.80493).
 We also find one at the cafe mentioned above.